Edb83/penny-for-your-thoughts/README.md

   - Resolved by incrementally reducing the width of intro-gallery and finally settling on `width: 91%`

+- **iOS browser adds unwanted styling to Pricing button in hero image**

+  - Resolved by using code from [Dare to Think](https://www.daretothink.co.uk/stop-ios-styling-your-input-fields-and-buttons/) to target `input[type="button"]` and override using `-webkit-appearance: none`

 - **Links on social media icons in footer apply to the entire containing div**

   - Resolved by switching to an `inline-flex` list and adding class `sm-list` to `a` elements.
 Subsequently recognised that playing with margins bypasses this issue when compared with padding, however overall the approach is now more flexible.
 Further issues arose relating to spacing of the icons so it was necessary to include media queries to increase the starting value of `margin: 0 1rem`